Toma400/The_Isle_of_Ansur/docs/faq.md

 After that, nothing is really fully planned.
-There are visions over third cycle called "Dust of the Empire", aimed on New Baedoor city, and there's also vision of showcasing Agoi Archipelago islands, but I may as well just end development on second cycle.
+There are visions over third cycle called "Dust of the Empire", aimed on New Baedoor city, and there's also vision of showcasing Agoi Archipelago islands and Nferth, but I may as well just end development on second cycle.

 ***